 There are many ways for students to get involved at UC San Diego!
-Love music or performing?
-Join a campus band, sing in a chorus, or perform with one of UC San Diego's theater groups.

 Interested in journalism or communications?
 UC San Diego students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Interested in joining a fraternity or sorority?
 UC San Diego has both fraternities and sororities.

 Planning to play sports?
 UC San Diego has many options for athletes.
 See them all and learn more about life at UC San Diego on the Student Life page.